yang3kc/list_of_news_domains/README.md

 # Introduction

-The goal of this project is to compile a list of news domains.
+The goal of this project is to compile a list of news domains for research purposes.